Conniekoh/Twitter_Sentiment_Analysis/README.md

 ___
 # Description
 Evaluate the accuracy of misclassification rates between twitter person and classified text using eight ML models.
-Applied Bing, Afinn, and NRC lexicons to check the sentiment scores of all tweets
+Applied Bing, Afinn, and NRC lexicons to check the sentiment scores of all tweets.
 ___
 # Steps
 1. Data exploration